cdwuk/docker-root/README.md

 Download and install Docker Desktop

-Double click on fve.reg
+Double click on fve.reg to allow you to switch between running Linux and Windows containers

 A possible rebot may be beneficial.

-run a command prompt as admin and type: git version
+run a command prompt as admin and type:

+git version

 docker version

-to speed things up run:
+to download base images (on wifi) to speed things up in Docker, open a terminal in VS Code or command prompt and run:

 docker pull ubuntu